nehirakdag/FiddlingWithKaraoke/README.md

 - MIDI file processing and playback, finding the vocals track within its (possibly) multiple tracks and tracking its note events and frequencies
 - Evaluation and comparison of the two frequency values and their behavior in extreme cases
 - Coming up with a dynamic, realtime scoring convention for the processed data and its evaluation
+- Using jitter objects to capture the frequencies into matrices and draw appropriate lines
 - Visualization of the results in a flexible realtime manner as a user interface

 So I decided to make a separate patch for each of these issues.
 The main patch serves as the display of the results and is a user interface by itself in presentation mode.
 Here are the details of each patch...